tradingview/rest_integrations_docs/source/trading/Configuring.rst

 ....................
 There are three configuration levels.

-* *Broker level* applies to all subaccounts defined for the user.
+* *Broker level* applies to all sub-accounts defined for the user.
   It's performed via the `/config`_ request.
-* *Subaccount level* extends to UI elements for a specific subaccount.
+* *Sub-account level* extends to UI elements for a specific sub-account.
   It's performed via the `/accounts`_ request.
 * *Instrument level* uses to configure UI elements for a specific instrument.
   It's performed via the `/instruments`_ request.